 Fast forward to sometime in 2001.
 A listing shows up on ebay for two reel-to-reel tapes of “The Cars’ Candy-O Demos” for auction.
 It appears that a former employee of Cherokee Studios, now residing in California, has some authentic vintage recordings to offer.
 (Interesting side note: the same seller had also listed similar items from Led Zeppelin and Elvis).
 A longtime Cars fan — we’ll call him Phil — triumphantly wins the auction and, thrilled to have these alternate recordings of some of his favorite songs, has a local recording studio transfer the tracks to CDs.
 He shares a few copies with his trusted friends.
 He sees nothing wrong with this since he owns the sound recordings now.

 Fast forward again, this time to 2014.
 By now these alternate recordings have been out for over ten years.
 They have been shared and shared again among the Fanorama, and eventually uploaded onto youtube.
-Toward the end of the year, our very own David Curry (the genius behind @Night_Spots) decides to feature one of the songs on his tumblr page (click to see the original post here).
+Toward the end of the year, our very own David Curry (the genius behind @Night_Spots) decides to feature one of the songs on his tumblr page.
 Low and behold, Les Steinberg (Elliot Easton’s brother), comes across Dave’s post and hears this version of “It’s All I Can Do” that he’s never heard before.

 Since he already had a working relationship with Dave, Les contacts him and asked him where the recording came from.
 Dave, surprised that Les has no idea about the mix tapes, explains their history.
 Les enthusiastically encourages Dave to contact his friend from whom he originally received the recordings to see if the tapes are still around.
 He indicates that he is sure The Cars’ management would be thrilled to buy back the tapes for their own collection.
 Dave agrees to contact Phil, and in the meantime, Dave mails his personal CD copy of the mixes to Les for the Steinberg family to keep.